 Born Aug.
 22, 1862 in Saint-Germain-en-Laye (France).
 Died March 25, 1918 in Paris (France).

-Debussy, whose parents were not musicians, received a solid musical education at the Paris Conservatoire with Marmontel (piano), Lavignac (theory of music), Durand (harmony), Franck (organ), Massenet and Guirand (composition) winning the Prix de Rome in 1884.
+Claude Debussy, whose parents were not musicians, received a solid musical education at the Paris Conservatoire with Marmontel (piano), Lavignac (theory of music), Durand (harmony), Franck (organ), Massenet and Guirand (composition) winning the Prix de Rome in 1884.
 During his stay at the Villa, his “parcels from Rome” scandalised the Institute, which criticised him for being “tortured by the desire to produce bizarre, incomprehensible and unplayable music”.
 Accused of “vague impressionism”, the young Debussy’s first works, however, appealed to the Parisian intelligentsia such as Mallarmé, Régnier, Laforgue, Verlaine and Louÿs at the beginning of the 20th century.

-Neither post-Romantic, nor impressionist nor symbolist, Debussy’s style is difficult to define as his music reaches such heights of freedom.
+Neither post-Romantic, nor impressionist nor symbolist, Claude Debussy’s style is difficult to define as his music reaches such heights of freedom.
 His orchestral works blur the melodic lines of the time offering sparkling, pure harmonies.
 The simultaneously formal, harmonic and rhythmic modernity of his piano pieces is impressive.
 Indeed, in his vocal compositions, his writing is so close to the modulations of a voice that they seem almost spoken.
 Admired by the generations to come, championed by composers in love with modernity, interpreted by all the greatest instrumentalists, Debussy’s work was destined to be timeless.